Skip to main content

 Overview

-TDB backs low‑carbon geopolymer claddings to drive circular economy & import substitution
+TDB funds low‑carbon geopolymer claddings, boosting circular economy and import substitution.

 Key Facts

-1. TDB (Technology Development Board) of DST approved financial assistance to Carbon Craft Design Pvt.
-Ltd. for commercialising ultra‑low‑carbon geopolymer wall claddings (FY 2024‑25).
+1. In 2026, the Technology Development Board (TDB) of the Department of Science & Technology approved financial assistance to Carbon Craft Design Pvt.
+Ltd. for commercialising ultra‑low‑carbon geopolymer wall claddings.

 Background & Context